 Bachelor of Science (Marine Biology)

-Marine Biology is all about the largest and most diverse ecosystem on the planet - the sea.
+Marine biology is the study of our planet’s largest and most diverse ecosystem—the sea.

-This degree prepares you for work on temperate seas – from the Antarctic to sub-tropical.
-This is because there is high demand for graduates with skills in temperate marine biology.
+This degree prepares you for work on temperate seas—from sub-polar to sub-tropical.
+This is because there’s a high demand for graduates skilled in temperate marine biology.

 Choose your applicant type to view the relevant admissions information for this program.